juergenweb/FieldtypeOpeningHours/README.md

 The following methods return the results as (multidimensional) arrays.
 You can use these arrays to create the markup by yourself.

 ### Array methods
-The array methods doesnt render any markup.
+The array methods doesn't render any markup.
 They output an array of values which can be displayed fe via foreach loops inside the templates.
 These methods provide raw data for personal markup creation.

 #### 1) Get all times a week